 Not only is the software crucial for driving full automation within the line, but the impact on setting up your mounter can save you hours.
-For example, the Yamaha YSM20R allows engineers to setup the feeder carts offline.
+For example, the Yamaha YSM20R allows engineers to set up the feeder carts offline.
 It negates the need to cease operation, therefore downtime is minimised and production maximised affecting productivity and ROI.
-What is more, the YSM20R provides a Non-stop Feeder exchange that allows operators to change individual feeders / feeder carts while the system is still in operation.
+Additionally, the YSM20R provides a Non-stop Feeder exchange that allows operators to change individual feeders / feeder carts while the system is still in operation.

 Integrating other hardware such as conveyors can utilise a ‘Follow Me’ function which allows integration and communication with neighbouring SMT machines, both physically and through software.
 Ensuring marginal gains are utilised by the optimisation of synchronised SMT systems can lead to a surprising advantage in yield and therefore ROI.

-Most businesses looking to invest in capital equipment such as an SMT line, would usually compare lots of elements including functionality and features versus cost and output.
+Most businesses looking to invest in capital equipment such as an SMT line would usually compare lots of elements including functionality and features versus cost and output.
 However, even once you have documented all of the possibilities and you think you have made a decision, it is worth speaking to other businesses that have invested in the same system/s.
 This will ensure that the systems you have chosen can actually fulfil their specifications.
-Some placement systems might boast placement size of 0603, but ensuring this can be done at the speed stated, and without the requirement for rework or wastage is advised.
-For example: one of our customers ran the Yamaha YSM20 and a competitor’s systems and found they had a lot of rework on the 0603 placements using the competitor’s system.
+Some placement systems might boast placement size of 0603, but ensuring this can be done at the speed stated, and without the requirement for rework or wastage, is advised.
+For example: one of our customers ran the Yamaha YSM20 and a competitor’s system.
+Through this, they found that they had a lot of rework on the 0603 placements using the competitor’s system.
 Not only did they find a 25% increase in accuracy with the Yamaha, they also found it could place the 0603s at twice the speed.
 This also suggests that you don’t always have to compromise on speed to get excellent accuracy.

 For example, Heller’s latest generation of convection ovens have been designed to reduce electricity consumption by up to 40%.
 This not only increases your ROI but affects your triple bottom line with benefits to the environment too.

-However, if you are in the business of manufacturing a variety of boards, you need to consider if you need a centre board support in your reflow oven.
-If you are likely to be producing wide or heavy PCB’s it would be best to purchase an oven with centre board support.
-Whilst it is possible to retrofit centre board support it is a very time consuming task and at a greater cost.
+However, if you are in the business of manufacturing a variety of boards, you will need to consider if you need a centre board support in your reflow oven.
+If you are likely to be producing wide or heavy PCBs it would be best to purchase an oven with centre board support.
+Whilst it is possible to retrofit centre board support, it is a very time consuming task that comes at a greater cost.